Blog

 Electrical issues can be more than a nuisance—they can pose serious safety risks if left unaddressed.
 At Pagliaro’s PowerSource, we prioritize keeping your home safe and powered.
 Knowing how to spot common electrical problems early can help protect your home and family while saving you from costly repairs.
 Here are some signs to watch for and tips on what to do if you notice them.

-1. Flickering or Dimming Lights
+1. Flickering Lights or Faulty Light Fixtures

 If your lights flicker or dim without reason, it could signal trouble.
 This might happen when appliances like your refrigerator or air conditioner turn on, drawing too much power.
 It could also stem from loose wiring or aging fixtures.
 While changing a bulb or tightening a connection may help, persistent flickering is a sign to call a professional.

-2. Frequent Circuit Breaker Trips
+2. Breaker Trips and Circuit Overloads

 Circuit breakers are designed to protect your home by shutting off power when circuits are overloaded.
 A one-time trip might not be a big deal, but it’s a red flag if your breaker trips frequently.
 It might indicate an overloaded circuit, faulty wiring, or a more significant system issue.
 Don’t ignore this—it’s a problem that requires expert attention.